Need Help? Give us a call.

-Everyone’s talking about the millennial generation these days.
-Born anywhere from the early 1980s to the early 2000s, millennials are generally 20 to 37 years old and clock in at about 80 million—making them the fastest-growing group of consumers in the United States.
+Everyone’s talking about marketing to millennials these days.
+Born anywhere from the early 1980s to the early 2000s, members of the millennial generation are typically 20 to 37 years old and clock in at about 83 million—making them the fastest-growing group of consumers in the United States.

 Millennials aren’t just young adults living on their parent’s couch.
 Although often described as the “selfie generation” and cast in a negative light, this is only part of a larger, more complex profile.
 Actually, millennials are students, working professionals, married couples, and even parents themselves.
 They’ve been raised in a world with more choices and technology than ever before, and because of this, they view life very differently than their parents do.

 Millennials also have more spending clout than any other generation.
-In fact, it’s likely that by 2017, millennials will outspend baby boomers with about $200 billion a year in consumer goods, according to The Center for Generational Kinetics and Forbes.
+In fact, it’s likely that in the coming years, millennials will outspend baby boomers, according to The Center for Generational Kinetics and Forbes.

 All this makes it imperative for small business owners to learn how to effectively market and sell to millennials.
 If you’re not thinking of them as your customer base, you’re missing out on a lot of opportunities.